pauldcastillo/webdriverAutomationPlus/readme.md

 # TODO
 - Implement allowing multiple assertions to fail without stopping the test.
 (It's much more useful to be able to continue if only search fails, for instance.)
-- Implement getting the message id from the html attributes and using that to validate it's the same message.
-Using a unique timestamp works ok.

 # Notes:
 - This was implemented using python2.7.12 since that's what I had installed, but I think it should still work with python3.x.